Getting to and around Central Laos

 Coming from Bangkok:

 If time is short, fly direct to Vientiane or Luang Prabang.
-Use Bangkok’s smaller airport (DMK), which is faster and more efficient than BKK.
+If possible use Bangkok’s smaller airport (DMK), which is faster and more efficient than BKK.
 If you have more time, you could take the new train from Bangkok to Vientiane (or if the times of that train aren’t convenient, there are more frequent trains between Bangkok and Nong Khai, Thailand on the Lao border, and then you cross the border by bus or tuk-tuk).
 Visa on Arrival is available here.
-Or take a train from Bangkok to Chaing Mai and follow the directions from northern Thailand below.
+E-visa is available at the airport and the bus crossing but not on the train.

 From Nong Khai on the Thai side of the border to Vientiane, just across the river: Bus #14 runs between Vientiane city centre and the border crossing.
 It comes every 15-20 minutes.
 As of December 2024 the cost is 14,000 kip (less than $1).
 Taxi fares are around 370,000 kip ($17).
 If you take a taxi, get a few people together to share the cost.